cardano-foundation/CIPs/CIP-0118/README.md

 ### Babel fees

-Babel fees are just a transaction paired with a swap to cover the fees, and as such work identically to the first use case.
-The main difference is likely to be at a higher level, in terms of how price discovery and order matching work.
+Babel fees is a specific subtype of the first use case where the request is necessarily a quantity of Ada.
+Usually, it also implies that no Ada is contained in the inputs of the request-making transaction, and the requested Ada is used to pay transaction fees.

 ### DApp fee sponsorship